UPACM/algolympics-site/src/2023/data/mechanics.md

 A live scoreboard will be available for contestants.
 The scoreboard will be frozen one (1) hour before the conclusion of the contest.

 # Proctoring

-The contest will be proctored over Google Meets and participants will be sent their meeting link on the day of the event.
-All members of the team do not need to be in the same physical location to compete as long as they can be present in the Google Meets call.
+The contest will be proctored over **Google Meets** and participants will be sent their meeting link on the day of the event.
+All members of the team do not need to be in the same physical location to compete as long as they can be present in the **Google Meets** call.
 Team members are also allowed to be in the same location if they wish to do so, provided that they meet all proctoring guidelines.

-Proctors will check if only approved software is being used.
+Proctors will check if only the approved software is being used.
 Participants' computers will also be checked so that the device has no pre-existing code that can be copied or used during the contest.

 During the contest, the participant must